 My Review of Deer’s Glade Caravan Park – Pitch, site and facilities

 We had a deluxe grass pitch with a 16 amp electric hook-up and TV point.
 Hardstanding pitches are also available.
 It was quite honestly the best pitch and size of pitch yet.
 There was plenty of room around our 7.9-metre caravan plus we had a hedge on three sides which was much appreciated.
 The pitch was also one of the most level pitches we’ve ever been on.

 We were a short walk to the shower and toilet block, which had underfloor heating.
 It was clean and we had no issues with the facilities.
 The water point was also one of the easiest to collect water from.
 I won’t talk about the toilet disposal, I’m still traumatised from a previous customer!

 The site and facilities at Deer’s Glade Norfolk

 The site itself is set in some of Norfolks most gorgeous scenery.
 As the name suggests you are out in the countryside and there is access into the woods from the caravan site.

-You could also buy some food from the on site shop and feed their resident sheep.
-I lost count of the amount of times that we did this.
+You could also buy some food from the on-site shop and feed their resident sheep.
+I lost count of the number of times that we did this.
 Our boy loves sheep!